Concerns about the proposed trail

 R18.
 Right now railroads all pay their taxes through one federal office because they traverse so many counties.
 That office then cuts one check for all of the occupying rail-lines’ taxes in each county.
 Yes, Yamhill County would loose tax revenue.

 R19.
 If people get in accidents, the county can correct the problems as they arise.
 Right now ODOT is looking to spend an allotted parks budget.

 R21.
 Ken Wright says that it will NOT be a park.
 However Lyell Gardner, President of Friends of Yamhelas, stated in an ODOT application for funding published Feb.
 1, 2016 that it will be a park.
-It is being managed by the Federal and county Parks departments right now.
+The project is being managed by the Federal and county Parks departments right now (and the private Yamhelas Friends group).
 If its a park then it would be illegal, because then modern farming methods become illegal on the adjacent properties, violating the EFU zoning.

 Solutions go here.

 If you have an idea or are one of many county citezens who are concerned, please send an email here: email@example.com

 This push-back is occurring in many places around the country:

 — Stop the Rail Trails (@StopRTs) March 22, 2016

 We need to weigh the benefits of this proposal with its cost.
 And we need to have OPEN debate, not “come see me afterwards and we’ll talk.”
 This page is an effort to talk in public.
 These meetings tend to have more employees and “Friends of Yamhelas” then local land-owners.
 Why is that?
 This website is not aimed at opposing the trail outright, it is rather meant to be a place where citizens of this great nation can perform our public duty of seeing if there is a problem here, and taking action if there is a problem.